Redruth: Education

-Redruth School, a Technology College, is a secondary school, for ages 11–16.
-It used to have a sixth form, for students aged 16 to 18, however, it closed applications for new students in 2016 and officially closed in 2020 due to funding cuts.
+Redruth School, a Technology College, is a secondary school for ages 11–16.
+It used to have a sixth form, for students aged 16 to 18; however, it stopped applications for new students in 2016 and closed in 2020, due to funding cuts.

-The town used to have a coeducational independent school, Highfields Private School, but it closed in 2012.
+The town used to have a co-educational independent school, Highfields Private School, but it closed in 2012.

 Primary schools within the town include Pennoweth School, Treleigh School, Treloweth Community Primary School, Trewirgie Infant School and Trewirgie Junior School.
 The Curnow Community Special School caters for students with special needs.

 The Passmore Edwards Free Library was built in 1894.
-Its architect was James Hicks who used a castellated baronial style; there is a prominent octagonal tower.
+Its architect was James Hicks, who used a castellated baronial style; there is a prominent octagonal tower.
 The reading room was once the school of Thomas Collins, where Collins, who had been headmaster of Trewirgie School, taught local children and the children left behind by parents who had emigrated overseas.
 The former School of Science and Art is also the work of James Hicks; the later additions were built for the School of Mines.